choosehappy/HistoBlur/README.md

 # TO DO LIST

-Add better input checks to avoid abigious errors
+Add better input checks to avoid abigious errors.
-Add a function to change path format based on Operating System to allow for Windows compatibility Filter package warnings from appearing in user StdOut Add logging
+Add a function to change path format based on Operating System to allow for Windows compatibility
+Filter package warnings from appearing in user StdOut
+Add logging
 Add another function that performs blur percentage calculation without generating mask to speed things up